MahmadSharaf/Cheat-Sheets/Python.md

 ### String with variables inside

-Credits to this, goes to "SShah" as an answer to [stackoverflow question](https://stackoverflow.com/questions/52155591/how-to-insert-string-into-a-string-as-a-variable)
+Credits to this, goes to "SShah" as an answer to [StackOverflow question](https://stackoverflow.com/questions/52155591/how-to-insert-string-into-a-string-as-a-variable)

 There are 5 approaches for achieving this on python (Python 3):